+Upon a candidate's dossier submission, the school director verifies that the submission is complete and ready for review by the school committee.
 School directors must submit the pre-tenure reviews to the college promotion and tenure committee and the dean of the college in which the faculty member under review holds academic appointment.
 School directors and the college promotion and tenure committees must also prepare and submit independent evaluations to academic deans, either concurring or dissenting with the school committee.
 If a school director is the subject of pre-tenure review, the recommendation of the school committee is forwarded directly to the college promotion and tenure committee and the dean.
 Pre-tenure reviews are forwarded from the deans to the Provost without involvement of the University Promotion and Tenure Committee.

 As with promotion and tenure cases, the faculty member under review will receive a copy of the letter from each evaluative entity when it is sent to the next level of review.
-School directors also must assure that copies of pre-tenure reviews are retained in school personnel files.
+School directors also must assure that copies of pre-tenure reviews are retained in the candidate's personnel file.
 Upon request by a candidate, school directors must provide the candidate with a copy of the pre-tenure evaluations maintained in school personnel files.